nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.
 * 1b.
 There are multiple students that match any of the specified student names.

     * 1b1.
-Source Control shows an error message with the different Student IDs.
+Source Control shows an error message with the different NUSNET IDs.

       Use case resumes at step 1.